 Our course has been rigorously prepared and is regularly updated.
 Our online classroom allows you to print reference materials, take practice tests, and even create your own quizzes to help with subjects you are struggling with.
 Once you’re consistently making 90% on your practice tests and passing all the quizzes with flying colors…it’s exam time!

 #4: Register for and Pass the Connecticut Adjuster License State Exam

-Register for and take your state exam through Prometric Connecticut.
+Register for and take your exam through PearsonVue CT.
 Remember to make sure and register for the exam you took your prep course for.

 Make sure you enter the correct name, date of birth, social security number, etc. when registering.
 Mistakes will halt your ability to apply for your license and can take a long time to get corrected.

 Both the 18-09 Adjuster and 18-10 Adjuster exams are comprised of 100 questions and you must score at least 70% to pass.
 Candidates who score below 70% will need to retake the exam and pay the exam fees again.
 You will be given 2 hours to complete the exam.